BBEdit 10

 Unicomp Spacesaver

-20 February 2009, terribly early in the morning
+20 February 2009, early morning

 I bought my Unicomp Spacesaver keyboard about a half year ago.
 At the time it was a little tricky to quantify how nice the keyboard felt.
 It was certainly a step up from my previous Dell piece of crap keyboard, but just how big a step?